Managing Your Vacation Rental

 Like all of us, vacationers are busy!
 When they set aside time to research their vacation rental, they want to get results quickly, not take hours, days, or weeks to make decisions and get things settled.

-• Responding to inquiries: It starts with their initial inquiry to you.
+- Responding to inquiries: It starts with their initial inquiry to you.
 How quickly do you respond?
 Keep in mind that yours is likely not the only listing they are inquiring about.
 The sooner you respond, the greater the likelihood of converting that inquiry into a booking.
-Read our post about Response Time Matters!

-• All your communications with vacationers: And it’s not just the initial inquiry – being promptly responsive to all of their communications is important.
+- Your communications with vacationers: And it’s not just the initial inquiry from prospective guests – being promptly responsive to all their communications is important.
 We have heard complaints from vacationers that the homeowner was very responsive at first but less so once the booking was confirmed.
-How would that make you feel?
-Read more about the Importance of Good Communication, especially during the pandemic.
+Read more about the Importance of Good Communication.

-• Conveying the lease: Instead of sending your lease through the mail, you can email it to your guests and ask that they print, sign, scan, and email it back to you.
+- Conveying the lease: Instead of sending your lease through the mail, you can email it to your guests and ask that they print, sign, scan, and email it back to you.
 And then you do the same so that they have a signed copy.
-This really expedites the process.
-If you have a DocuSign account, that provides a great option, too.
+This expedites the process.
+If you have a digital signature account, that provides a great option, too.

-• Returning security deposits: Even after your guests leave, don’t forget to return their security deposits as quickly as possible.
+- Returning security deposits: Don’t forget to return your guests’ security deposits as quickly as possible.
 Even if they sent you a check, offer to return the funds via Venmo or some other quick and easy online option.
-The longer your guests have to wait for their security deposits, the more anxious they get.
+The longer your guests have to wait for their security deposit, the more anxious they get.
 And what started out as a great relationship can quickly sour.

 It’s also about professionalism